In search of myself (Source)

 E N F P = Eagerly Noting Fun Playgrounds

 Dominant Jungian function:

-Extraverted Intuition (Ne) – The ability to evaluate based on what is good for others or expected by society (What does this mean?)
+Extraverted Intuition (Ne) – The ability to recognize possibilities and patterns in real situations (What does this mean?)

 Secondary Jungian function:

 Introverted Feeling (Fi) – The ability to sense the meaning behind events and symbols (What does this mean?)

 You have a typo.
 NE has the description of FE.

 You are right!
 “Typo” corrected.
 Thank you so much for the feedback.